Mariah Carey's butterfly top is back -- here's where to get yours

 Jump To / Table of Contents

-Blumarine gets it, y’all — what’s more Y2K than Canadian tuxedo and butterfly?
-With an adjustable halter neck and intricate embroidered detailing, this top and your favourite low-rise jeans (bonus points for a ripped waistband) are a match made in heaven.
+What’s more Y2K than this purple butterfly top?
+With an adjustable halter neck, this top and your favourite low-rise jeans (bonus points for a ripped waistband) are a match made in heaven.

 The extravagance!
 The poise!
-Lining the Tiffany blue sateen bodice with its signature crystal embellishments, AREA elevates your hot girl summer wardrobe with this god-tier butterfly top.
-Put on your rhinestone shades and say “Hi flops!”
+The halterneck style with tie closure, strappy back design and open knit crochet fabric elevates your hot girl summer wardrobe with this butterfly top.

 This one’s for the girl with a grunge affinity — spotlighting gradient crystal embellishments against an angelic white backdrop, this Fanny cardigan by MANURÍ is an effortlessly cute everyday staple.
 Be low-key, but never blend into the background.